enriquepablo/syntreenet/README.rst

 respect to the number of leafs - it would be logarithmic if all leafs were provided in a single hash table.

-So the trick is to turn the tests that lead the descent through the branches to the leaves into consultations to hash tables; and at the same time to keep some internal structure to the hashable objects so that we can play with logical variables within said tests.
+The trick is to turn the tests that lead the descent through the branches to the leaves into consultations to hash tables; and at the same time to keep some internal structure to the hashable objects used for the tests so that we can play with logical variables within said tests.

 As regards the spatial complexity, it can be better, and in this respect this is just a proof of concept: we are dealing here with many fat Python lists